NickNaso/maybe-middleware/README.md

 # maybe-middleware
-### Wrapper for dinamically enable or disable express middleware
+### Wrapper for enable or disable express or connect middleware based on condition.

-This wrapper allow you to dinamically enable or disable an express middleware.
+This wrapper allow you to enable or disable an express or connect middleware.
 In some circumstances you would use a middleware only if some conditions are met.